Associate Professor Literacy

 My research interests include critical, post-structural perspectives on literacy, with a focus on conflicts around meaning between teachers, texts and students.
 I am currently conducting an auto-ethnography into my embodied, affective experiences as a literacy educator; practicing and performing digital literacies across personal, professional and pedagogical contexts.
 I look forward to widening my circle of inquiry to collaborate with students and K-12 teachers exploring our experiences together.

-Johnson, E. (forthcoming).
+Johnson, E. (2018).
 Hacking my way through digital discomforts as a literacy teacher educator.
 In N. Ng-A-Fook, S. Pratt, B. Smith, & L. Radford (Eds.)
 Hacking Education in a Digital Age: Teacher Education, Curriculum and Literacies.
-Charlotte, NC: Information Age, 22 manuscript pages.
+Charlotte, NC: Information Age, 159-177.

 Enriquez, G., Johnson, E., Kontovourki S. and Mallozzi, C. (Eds.).
 (2016).
 Literacies, learning and the body: Putting theory and research into pedagogical practice.
 London, Routledge.

 Johnson, E. and Kontovourki, S. (2016).
 Introduction: Assembling research on literacies and the body.
 In G. Enriquez, E. Johnson, S. Kontovourki, and C. Mallozzi (Eds.)
 Literacies, Learning and the Body: Putting Theory and Research into Pedagogical Practice, London, Routledge, 27 manuscript pages.